 To visit our clinics you must travel through a border crossing, and you will most likely have your temperature checked by airport or border personnel as you pass from one country to the other.
 Please check with your airline to understand their procedures, as the protocols vary from airline to airline.
 American Airlines continues to offer direct flights from Charlotte, NC (CLT) to Cozumel, Mexico (CZM), from Miami, FL (MIA) to Cozumel, Mexico (CZM) and from Dallas (DFW) to Cozumel (CZM).
 You’ll also find the latest information on COVID-19 safety concerns and travel restriction updates on their website.

-If you have concerns about air travel at this time, you may be more comfortable visiting our El Paso/Juárez location.
-The same safety procedures are followed there, but you can drive to El Paso (if you reside somewhere in the Southwest) and can be picked up right at your hotel or at the airport.
-The same border and office protocols will apply but you will bypass airports and airplanes.
+If you have concerns about air travel at this time, you may be more comfortable visiting our El Paso/Juárez dental clinic.
+El Paso/Juárez is a land-border crossing.
+As of now, the requirement for proof of a negative COVID-19 test to reenter the U.S. as set forth by the CDC does not apply to land-border crossings and is only applicable to international flights.
+Once in El Paso you can be picked up right at your hotel or at the airport.
 For detailed safety measures and protocols for our Juárez clinic, click this link.
 For detailed safety measures and protocols for our Cozumel clinic, click this link.